matejar/playground/websocket/readme.txt

 The message should also be pushed through Websockets for listening browser clients at the time the message was received on the REST endpoint
 A simple HTML page is implemented to show the real time message delivery Please setup a github repository to host the code and share it with your final note for review

-We're looking for that:
-All tasks are solved in the solution
-The application has a solid commit history
-The application is built with scalability and maintainability in mind.
-The application is built for testability, demonstrated by actual tests Your solution reflects a sense of quality you would be confident in releasing to production Documentation is applied to code/ repository describing intent and purpose, as well as complicated/ non obvious choices in the implementation
-Feel free to ask any questions regarding the test.